1 - Overview

 • IP: Only automatic creation is possible

-• Public NAT settings are only possible in server-specific settings.
+• Public NAT settings are only possible with per-server settings

-Network > Server SettingsRequiredNetwork settings for installing servers created by the service
+Network > Per-Server SettingsRequiredNetwork settings where servers created in the service are installed

 • Select to apply different settings for each server being installed